Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Agentic Schedule--Execute--Reflect Framework

 \section{Agentic Schedule--Execute--Reflect Framework}

-Building upon the ST-based RAG in \Cref{sec:scheduling_rag}, we present an agentic framework for long-horizon chip QoR optimization scheduling.
-An overview is shown in \Cref{fig:ECOFlow}.
-The framework consists of three agents: a scheduler, an executor, and a reflector.

-Starting from an unoptimized design, the framework performs iterative schedule--execute steps within each round.
-During these iterations, RAG provides state-matched expert guidance and tool-manual grounding so that scheduling decisions are informed and tool execution remains legal.
-Once QoR improvement saturates within a round, the framework restarts from the unoptimized design and launches a new round, as shown in \Cref{fig:ECOFlow} (a).
-Across rounds, the reflector agent summarizes feedback from historical traces and transfer it to the scheduler and executor to improve subsequent schedules.
+Building upon the ST-based RAG in \Cref{sec:scheduling_rag}, we present an agentic framework for iterative preference-driven QoR optimization as an ECO process.
+Starting from a routed design, it performs iterative schedule--execute steps within each round.
+During these iterations, RAG provides expert guidance and tool manuals to improve scheduling quality and ensure the executed algorithms are legal for EDA tools.
+Once QoR improvement saturates within a round, the framework restarts from the routed design and launches a new round, as shown in \Cref{fig:ECOFlow} (a).
+Across rounds, the reflector agent summarizes feedback from historical traces and transfers it to the scheduler and executor to improve scheduling quality in subsequent rounds.